 Loyola Mock Trial Teams

 The teams are chosen each spring by a panel of distinguished trial lawyers during an intensive two-day selection process.
 Approximately 100 students try out for positions in our mock trial program, and those who are selected receive intensive training in opening and closing statements, witness examination, case theory, and evidence.
-This training is administered through a three week summer training program to begin preparation, as well as regular practices with their coaches during the academic year.
+This training is administered as a semester-long curriculum in trial advocacy as well as a mock trial boot camp in addition to regular practices with coaches during the academic year.
 Students on each team also receive academic credit for their work.

 The Philip H. Corboy Fellowship Program in Trial Advocacy provides intensive training in trial advocacy to the ten students who are chosen annually as Corboy Fellows.
-The Fellows compete in mock trial competitions each semester and are selected by Adjunct Professor Judge Thomas M. Donnelly along with his assistant coaches.
+The Fellows compete in national mock trial competitions each semester.
 Both first- and second-year students are eligible to compete for the Fellowships, which carry a financial stipend for each semester of student participation as well as academic credit.